-In 1977, when Manuel Castells’ classic book, The Urban Question, was first put into English, I’d been a year out of secondary school, in Liverpool.
+In 1977, when Manuel Castells’ classic book, The Urban Question, was first put into English, I’d been a year out of high school, in Liverpool.
 It was five years after its original French publication, four years since an OPEC oil embargo had sent advanced economies into giddy noise dives, and a year on from the Sex Pistols’ debut hit, Anarchy in the UK.
 These were heady times, the 1970s, full of crises and chaos, a post-1968 era of psychological alienation and economic annihilation, of Punk Rock and Disco, of Blue Mondays and Saturday Night Fever.
 The decade was also a great testing ground for a book bearing the subtitle, A Marxist Approach.
 Indeed, the same year as The Urban Question: A Marxist Approach became available to Anglophone audiences, the Sex Pistols were screaming, “THERE’S NO FUTURE, NO FUTURE FOR YOU AND ME!”

 I didn’t know The Urban Question back then, nor much about Marxism; I was eighteen, hardly read anything, and remember most of all the candlelit doom of Callaghan’s “Winter of Discontent.”
 Power cuts, strikes and piled up rubbish seemed the social order of the day.
 And the Sex Pistols’ mantra of NO FUTURE seemed bang on for my own personal manifesto of the day.
 I became, largely without knowing it, something of a fuck-you anarchist, not really knowing what to do, apart from destroy—usually myself: “what’s the point?”
 Johnny Rotten had asked.
 I didn’t see any point.
 The decade was dramatized by sense of lost innocence.
 I watched my adolescence dissipate into damp Liverpool air, into a monotone gray upon gray.